By James Eliot, Markets & Finance Editor

 -

 Evolution of Credit Risk Models: Expect enhanced credit risk assessment tools to emerge, with investment firms pushing for more transparency in private credit markets.
-Analysts predict these advancements will better equip investors to anticipate credit default rates and position strategically as defaults rise.
+Analysts predict these advancements will better equip investors to anticipate credit default rates and position themselves accordingly.

 FAQ

-Q: Which tools are essential for shorting private credit?
+Q: What are the costs associated with shorting private credit?

-Q: What mistakes should investors avoid when shorting private credit?
+Q: What is the best tool for shorting private credit?

 Recommended Tools